MyFormworks/Formworks/README.md

     "text": {
       "id": "87986E91-247F-4F36-A577-19DF6BD165D0",
-      "title": "Tell us a little bit about yourself", "description": "We want to know more about you.", "validator": "max32"
+      "title": "Tell us a little bit about yourself", "description": "We want to know more about you."
       }
     },
     {